Vintage Cameras

 Univex Mercury Model CC

-The Univex, Front View with case
+(left) Front View with Case

 This camera belonged to my Uncle Ralph.
 He was very trendy.
 As I recall, he was always into anything "modern" whether he could afford it or not.
 He had a bunch of fancy cameras and gave me this when I was about 16.
 The Mercury is a bit complicated because it does not accept roll film --- you must buy film stock and wind it onto the camera's drum in the darkroom.